europeana/api2/README.md

 ```

 ## Deploy
 To deploy your instance you can use the Docker files in `docker/compose` folder.
-This image contains Tomcat and Postgresql
+This image contains Tomcat only.
-database server.
 However at the moment we do not have a Mongo database, Solr engine, mail server and object storage
 provider in Docker yet (last 2 are optional).

 The addresses and login credentials of all these services are specified in the europeana.properties file located in the